FirstEnergy agrees not to seek subsidy in agreement with AG - WHIZ News

 CLEVELAND (AP) — Ohio Attorney General Dave Yost announced Monday that his office had reached an agreement with FirstEnergy Corp. to stop the collection of a guaranteed profit subsidy included in a tainted energy bill that would have allowed the Akron-based company to collect $102 million from customers this year.

-As part of the settlement, FirstEnergy will file a request with the Public Utilities Commission of Ohio on Monday to say it will forgo collection of what is known as the conservation support rider or decoupling charge.
+As part of the settlement, FirstEnergy filed a request with the Public Utilities Commission of Ohio on Monday to say it will forgo collection of what is known as the conservation support rider or decoupling charge.

-Included in a 2019 energy bill that is now the focus of multiple federal and state investigations, the provision would have allowed the company a guaranteed annual profit of $978 million a year, which it earned in 2018 during a year of weather extremes in the state.
+Included in a $1 billion nuclear bailout bill that is now the focus of multiple federal and state investigations, the provision would have allowed the company a guaranteed annual profit of $978 million a year, which it earned in 2018 during a year of weather extremes in the state.

-Yost during Monday’s news conference called the agreement “a big win for consumers and frankly good for the economy” because of the significant impact collections could have had on manufacturers and large companies.
+Yost during a Monday news conference called the agreement “a big win for consumers and frankly good for the economy” because of the significant impact collections could have had on manufacturers and large companies.

 “A for-profit company, as a matter of reality, shouldn’t be allowed to guarantee its profits,” Yost said.